 Syntonic Phototherapy is very effective with nearly all patients.
 It is a non-invasive treatment and it often yields faster results in a Vision Therapy program.
 It has helped:

-- Individuals with strabismus (eyes that point in different direction)
+- Individuals with strabismus (eyes that point in a different direction)

 - Reduce headaches in individuals who have had chronic headaches.